How To Choose Your First Skateboard | What’s The Best Board For You?

 How To Choose Your First Skateboard: Trucks

 Trucks are like the axles of your skateboard.
 They’re the things that connect the wheels to the deck.
 Although a search through history will throw up some very peculiar truck designs, generally speaking most modern models you’ll see in skate shops will have the same inverted T design.
-But with so many skateboard trucks on the market, how do you know which ones are right for you?
+But with so many skateboard trucks on the market, how do you know which are right for you?

 Skateboard Truck Width